-Level of service calculations were conducted for the roadway segments using the 2007 traffic volumes and average speeds (estimated from the travel time surveys conducted on freeway segments).
-The results indicate that two of the 53 roadway segments exceed their LOS Standard in 2007.
-This represents an improvement, since the 2005 CMP Monitoring Report indicated that five roadway segments exceeded their LOS standard.4
+Level of service calculations were conducted for the roadway segments using the 2009 traffic volumes and average speeds (estimated from the travel time surveys conducted on freeway segments).
+The results indicate that two of the 53 roadway segments exceed their LOS Standard in 2009.
+The same number of roadway segments exceeded their LOS Standard in 2007.